Information technology (IT) companies are essential in our modern economy.

 The Solution?
 Factoring

 Our experts provide factoring services with a focus on customer care and support.
 We want you to be comfortable, informed and educated about the process.
 We take the time to answer your questions and make sure you are fully aware of your options as a business in need of better cash flow.
 With factoring, your business will have fast access to the capital owed to you through your invoices.
-Factoring provides an invaluable level of support and gives the business owner complete control over cash flow.
+Accounts receivable factoring for IT firms provides an invaluable level of support and gives the business owner complete control over cash flow.

 As a client of United Capital Funding, here’s how it works: